Suit fabrics play a huge role in determining the suit style and appearance.

 - Gives an unwanted shine to a suit

 Made from the fibers of a flax plant, linen is another popular suit fabric.
 Although a strong fiber, linen is less elastic than wool, for example.
 Therefore, it wrinkles and stains easily.

 Linen is an excellent resistant from high temperatures and sun.
 It’s also lightweight, making it one of the best materials for summer.

-I like how a linen suit looks, but they are just not for everybody, and certainly not for every occasion.
+I like how a linen suit looks, but they are not for everybody, certainly not for every occasion.
 Consider them a choice for less formal and casual events.

 - Super lightweight

 - Keeps you cool in blistering temperatures

 - Good for semi-formal and casual events

 - Wrinkles and stains easily